Alex Ferguson: 2002–2006: Rebuilding and transition

 In December 2003, Rio Ferdinand was banned from playing football for eight months after he failed to present himself at a drugs test.
 Ferguson in his autobiography ten years later blamed the drug testers, who "...didn't do their job.
 They didn't go looking for Rio".
 The absence of Ferdinand hampered United's defence of the Premier League in the 2003–04 season; the team finished third behind Arsenal's "Invincibles" and Chelsea.
 In Europe, they experienced defeat at the hands of eventual winners Porto.
 Ferguson felt it was possible "not because of the performance of the players but because of the referee", who disallowed a legitimate Scholes goal that would have been enough to progress.
 United ended the campaign as FA Cup winners, beating Millwall 3–0 in the 2004 final.

 At the beginning of the 2004–05 season, teenage striker Wayne Rooney (the world's most expensive teenager at more than £20 million) and Argentine defender Gabriel Heinze joined United while Cristiano Ronaldo continued where he had left off the previous season by putting in more match-winning performances.
-But the lack of a striker after Ruud van Nistelrooy spent most of the season injured saw the club finish third for the third time in four seasons.
+But the lack of a striker after Van Nistelrooy spent most of the season injured saw the club finish third for the third time in four seasons.
 In the 2004–05 FA Cup, they lost on penalties to Arsenal in the final.
 A second-round exit from the Champions League at the hands of Milan and a semi-final exit from the League Cup at the hands of eventual winners Chelsea (who also clinched the Premier League title) meant that 2004–05 was a rare instance of a trophyless season for United.
 During the season, Ferguson managed his 1,000th game in charge of United in a 2–1 home win against Lyon.

 Ferguson's preparations for the 2005–06 season were disrupted by a high-profile dispute with major shareholder John Magnier, over the ownership of the racehorse Rock of Gibraltar.
 When Magnier and business partner J. P. McManus agreed to sell their shares to American business tycoon Malcolm Glazer, it cleared the way for Glazer to acquire full control of the club.
 This sparked violent protests from United fans, and disrupted Ferguson's plans to strengthen the team in the transfer market.
 In spite of this, United looked to solve their goalkeeping and midfield problems.
 For this, they signed the Dutch goalkeeper Edwin van der Sar from Fulham and Korean star Park Ji-sung from PSV.